-The LEAs within the San Luis Obispo County Special Education Local Plan Area (SELPA) are committed to all students having access to state and/or LEA assessments.
-Through the Individualized Education Program (IEP) process each student's strengths and weaknesses will be determined as to the content of the LEA and/or statewide assessment to determine appropriate means of access to the assessment(s).
+The Local Education Agency (LEA) members within the San Luis Obispo County Special Education Local Plan Area (SELPA) are committed to all students having access to State and/or LEA assessments.
+Through the Individual Education Program (IEP) process each student's strengths and weaknesses will be determined as to the content of the LEA and/or statewide assessment to determine appropriate means of access to the assessment(s).

-Special education students shall be tested with the designated state achievement test and the standards-based test, unless their IEP specifically identifies that the student will be tested with alternate assessments adopted by the California State Board of Education.
+Students with disabilities shall be tested with the California Assessment of Student Performance and Progress (CAASPP) designated tests, unless their IEP specifically identifies that the student will be tested with the California Alternative Assessment (CAA).

-A student shall be permitted to take exams or assessments with the accommodation and/or modifications as identified in the IEP or 504 plan.
-School personnel have a responsibility for ensuring special education students have appropriate accommodations and/or modifications to meet the individual needs of the students and allow access to all state and LEA assessments.
-The SELPA IEP documents include a form for state assessments, which is updated to reflect current federal and state mandates.
+A student shall be permitted to take exams or assessments with the accommodation and/or modifications identified in their IEP or Section 504 Accommodation Plan.
+School personnel have a responsibility for ensuring students with disabilities have appropriate accommodations and/or modifications to meet their individual needs and allow access to all State and local assessments.
+The SELPA IEP documents include a form for statewide assessments, which is updated to reflect current federal and State mandates.
 Each LEA will follow and implement the policies and administrative regulations of the California State Board of Education related to assessment, data collection, and waiver processes.